WHERE IS IT?

-WHERE IS IT?
-In the West End, adjacent to Kelvingrove Park and Kelvin Hall, with the University of Glasgow looming on the hill above.
+In the city's West End, adjacent to Kelvingrove Park and Kelvin Hall, with the University of Glasgow looming on the hill above.

-This is, to borrow a local phrase, a pile of utter mince.
+This is, to borrow a local phrase, utter mince.